-1) One day, out of nowhere you clearly told me to, “Write a book”.
+1) One day, out of nowhere, you clearly told me to “write a book”.
 That was you – right?
 Admittedly, after laughing hysterically, I finally did believe you and wrote the damn thing.
 That led to me imagining myself becoming a famous and sought-after author.
-But, that’s not what happened, is it?
-No.
+But that’s not what happened, is it?
+No!

 Spirit (eye roll here), “Sit down and take a deep breath, Linda.
 Ready?
 Here we go for the bizzilionth time.”

 Maybe a review of Luke 15:4-6 is in order here.
-Jesus dropped everything and went after ONE lost sheep.
+You know – when Jesus dropped everything and went after ONE (you!) lost sheep.
 ONE!
-And then he danced and sang all the way back to camp like he hit the lottery!!
+And then he danced and sang all the way back to camp like he had hit the lottery!!

 Can you relate?
-Have you experienced your own come-to-Jesus moment but you’re not sure what that means for you?
+Have you experienced your own come-to-Jesus moment, but you’re not sure what that means for you?

-We have been inundated by images and news concerning Covid-19, our broken economy, hunger and homelessness, and the BLM protests that have shed an uncomfortable light on the inequities in this country.
+Today, we have been inundated by images and news concerning Covid-19, our broken economy, hunger and homelessness, and the BLM protests that have shed an uncomfortable light on the inequities in this country.

 I will end with this wisdom from Anthony DeMello, SJ:

-Once upon a time a disciple asked the elder, “Holy One, is there anything I can do to make myself Enlightened?”
+Once upon a time, a disciple asked the elder, “Holy One, is there anything I can do to make myself Enlightened?”

 “As little as you can do to make the sun rise in the morning.”

-“Then of what use” the disciple asked, “are all the spiritual exercises?”
+“Then of what use,” the disciple asked, “are all the spiritual exercises?”

 “To make sure,” the elder said, “that you are not asleep when the sun begins to rise.”